rattermeyer/ansible-role-consul/README.md

 Consul
 =========

-This role installs consul and optionally installs dnsmasq and configures it to forward dns requests to consul
+This role currently installs consul as a docker container on the hosts.

 Role Variables
 --------------